2022 Slovak regional elections

 The 2022 Slovak regional elections were held on 29 October 2022.
 For the first time, local elections took place simultaneously.

 Summary results

-Alliance candidates received the most votes of any party in the country, more than half a million.The following tables summarize the elected deputies by their party affiliation (also with coalitions).
+The Hungarian Alliance candidates received the most votes of any party in the country, more than half a million.
+The Alliance party also has the largest factions in the county councils of the Trnava and Nitra regions.

+The following tables summarize the elected deputies by their party affiliation (also with coalitions).

 Results by region

 The following tables summarize the elected governors by their party orientation (in notes are also their parties).